-April 11, 2023, the Chief Operating Officer and the Chief Financial Officer presented to the Metro Council policy choices and fee scenarios for adopting fees for FY 2023-24.
-In that meeting Council direct staff to continue the approach of fee predictability.
-This approach is to keep the increase to the overall tip fee within the 8% ceiling, which created a mixed solid waste tip fee of \$133.81.
-This is 8.3% increase from FY 2022-23.
-This increase also includes the Metro excise tax increase of .48 cents, which is not a part of the fee development.
-If the excise tax was flat, the overall tip fee would be 8% increase from the prior year, which is within the ceiling guidance provided by Council.
+The Fee Predictability scenario keeps the increase of the overall tip fee within the 8% ceiling of year-over-year growth.
+This creates a mixed solid waste tip fee of \$149.69.
+This increase also includes the Metro excise tax increase of \$1.41, which is not a part of the fee development.
+If the excise tax were flat, the overall tip fee would be 8% increase from the prior year, which is within the ceiling guidance provided by Council.
+By capping these fees, WPES's ending fund balance for FY24-25 would be \$30.5 million, a decrease of \$4.5 million.